mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at http://mozilla.org/MPL/2.0/. -->

-Module `xpcom` provides low level API for implementing and registering / unregistering various XCOM interfaces.
+The `xpcom` module provides a low level API for implementing, registering, and unregistering various XPCOM interfaces.

 ## Implementing XPCOM interfaces

-Module exports `Unknown` exemplar object, that may be extended to implement specific XCOM interface(s).
-For example [nsIObserver](https://developer.mozilla.org/en/XPCOM_Interface_Reference/nsIObserver) may be implemented as follows:
+This module exports the `Unknown` exemplar object that may be extended to implement specific XPCOM interface(s).
+For example, [nsIObserver](https://developer.mozilla.org/en/XPCOM_Interface_Reference/nsIObserver) may be implemented as follows: